Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Fluctuations at finite sizes

-Although the shift in the dip-peak structure due to the finite-size effects is moderate, we emphasize that the observation of such a structure in \Fig{Fig:R42_freezeout} might not be sufficient to identify a critical point.
-Especially when the coexistence gives such a dominant contribution as in our approach.
-Recall that at finite system sizes, the extremum values of the susceptibilities and hence of $R_{42}$ show a monotonic increase/decrease for increasing $\mu$.
-Hence, from the point of view of a finite-size system, the origin of the dip-peak structure along the freeze-out line is simply the separation of the phase boundary and the freeze-out.
-Therefore, it is not trivial to tell if the vicinity of an $L\to\infty$ critical point is reached at finite $L$ unless further information is known.
+We emphasize that the nonmonotonic structure in \Fig{Fig:R42_freezeout} is not an unambiguous signal of a nearby critical point, especially when the coexistence gives such a dominant contribution as in our approach.
+Recall that at finite system sizes, the extremum values of the susceptibilities and hence of $R_{42}$ show a monotonic increase/decrease with increasing $\mu_B$.
+In such a finite system, there is no unique signature of the $L\to\infty$ critical endpoint in $R_{42}$, or in $\chi_4$ and $\chi_2$ individually, if only a single volume is considered.
+The dip-peak structure along the freeze-out line arises simply from the separation of the phase boundary and the freeze-out.
+Therefore, it can not identify the vicinity of an $L\to\infty$ critical point at finite sizes unless further information is known, e.g., the quantitative value of the fluctuations with also finite-size effects included.

-Finally, we note that there is an interesting region between the phase boundary discussed in \Sec{Sec:along_pb}, and the freeze-out line discussed here.
+Finally, we note the existence of an intermediate region between the phase boundary discussed in \Sec{Sec:along_pb} and the freeze-out line discussed here.
 Since in a given $L$ range, the extent of the finite-size scaling region for $\chi_4$ turns out to be larger than that for $\chi_2$, there is a part of the phase diagram, where the former still shows critical $L$-scaling, while the latter is already $\propto L^0$.
-This gives rise to a peculiar scaling behavior that cannot be described by $\chi_4/\chi_2$ or $\kappa_B$.
+This gives rise to a peculiar scaling behavior that cannot be described by a constant $\chi_4/\chi_2$ or $\kappa_\mathrm{B}$.
 However, not only the size and location, but even the existence of this interesting region is clearly model-dependent.